Here are quick answers to frequently asked questions. If you have one not answered here or in the body of this website, Contact Us to ask another.

 How many Letters of Interest will you review?

-Because our staff is small, we will read only 200 randomly selected submissions received prior to the deadline (see “Next Round” tab).
-Fyi, in October 2019, we received about 210 LOIs which we determined is about the limit of our capabilities.
+Because our staff is small, we will only read the first 100 submissions received prior to the deadline (see “Next Round” tab).

 If asked to submit a Proposal, what are the odds I will win a GKV grant?